nogibjj/Tao_Li_Final_Project/README.md

 * Optimized for high traffic: the service can support up to 10,000 requests per second, providing uninterrupted access to grocery information.

 * Comprehensive load testing: use `locust` module in Python to perform load test.
-Run `locust -f locustfile.py` in the terminal gives the below quantitative results:
+Run `locust -f locustfile.py` in the terminal gives the below quantitative results.
+We set it to test 10,000 requests per second.
+The result of the load test is restricted by performance of Azure VM (4 cPUs and 16GB RAMs), but the peak request per second is around .
+This is evident by the low CPU percentage and memory percentage.